Have you tried boosting posts on Facebook and Instagram without much success? Don’t worry, you’re not alone.

 Tip #3 – Turn off automatic placements (2 seconds)

 Automatic placements is the fastest way to waste money with your ads.
-Facebook actually owns a number platforms that you can advertise on (like Instagram) and Automatic placements tell Facebook to decide for you which platforms to show your ad.
+Facebook actually owns a number of platforms that you can advertise on (like Instagram) and Automatic placements tell Facebook to decide for you which platforms to show your ad.
 The problem is, your ad is likely not the right format for every platform, which means it isn’t going to look very good or convert in the same way.
 Except for very unique circumstances, always turn off automatic placements and only put your ads on Facebook where you know what to expect.

 Tip #4 – Don’t spread your budget too thin over a large number of days (38 seconds)

 The nice part of boosting is that you only need a few dollars to use the tool, but it is a common mistake to stretch that few dollars over a very long period of time.
 Let’s say that you are going to boost a post for $5, how long do you think you should boost that post for?
 The answer is no more than maybe a day or two.
 By stretching your budget out over a lot of days, you are damaging Facebook’s ability to show your ad to enough people that will be likely to convert for you.
-It is much better to set a daily budget that allows your ads to show to nice amount of people every day.
+It is much better to set a daily budget that allows your ads to show to a nice amount of people every day.
 A good rule of thumb is to try to be around $5 per day, but you can go as low as $2 if you really have to.

 Despite what people say, boosting Facebook posts is a great tool for small businesses to use as a part of their marketing strategies….
 IF you do it correctly.
 You are going to be tempted to “set it and forget it” but this is why most people fail with their boosting.
 By investing just an extra 5 minutes into your boosts, you are going to see a HUGE difference in results, making that five minutes really well spent!
 And now that we went into how to boost a Facebook post.
-Here is our opinion why boosting Facebook posts is a good strategy!
+Here is our opinion on why boosting Facebook posts is a good strategy!